Millions of Americans, white and black, went to bed on Tuesday night saying, "I never thought I'd live to see the day." We have lived to see the day.

 Obama's victory was a victory for "the new America," which means, above all, young people.
 He got two-thirds of the votes of Americans under age 30 and just over half of the vote among those 30 to 64 years old.
 The only age group that sided with McCain was seniors.
 Literally, the old America.

-This article appears in the Nov.
-8, 2008, edition of National Journal.
+This article appears in the November 8, 2008, edition of National Journal Magazine.